schoolofdevops/kubernetes-labguide/chapters/helm_charts.md

 sed -i 's/Values./Values.redis./g' service.yaml
 ```

+You will also need to change a few things in the deployments and services including,

-Also change the name in the metadata field for the following files
+  *  change the name in the metadata field for the deplyoments and services for both apps
+  *  remove nodePort configuration from service spec of redis
+  *  update the `spec.template.spec.labels` as well as `spec.selectors.labelSelectors` with application specific labels for both apps
+  *  update the `spec.selectors` and add the same label in the services as well

+e.g.

+update

 ```
 templates/vote/deployment.yaml